osic/ref-impl/documents/osic-deploy.rst

 Create input CSV
 ----------------

-#.
-Use the following script to create a CSV named ``input.csv`` in the
+The following script creates a CSV named ``input.csv`` in this format:
-   following format:

    .. code::

       hostname,mac-address,host-ip,host-netmask,host-gateway,dns,pxe-interface,cobbler-profile

-#.
-(Optional) If this will be an OpenStack-Ansible installation, we recommend
-   ordering the rows in the CSV file in the following order:
+If you will be deploying OpenStack-Ansible installation, we recommend ordering the CSV file as controller, logging, compute, cinder, and swift.
+For example:

-   #.
-Controller nodes
-   #.
-Logging nodes
-   #.
-Compute nodes
-   #.
-Cinder nodes
-   #.
-Swift nodes

-   An OpenStack-Ansible example installation:

    .. code:: ini